 Getting a tattoo in Thailand is just about as safe as the next country, if you go to the right tattoo parlors, but there are some things you should consider first.

 What Type of Tattoo Do You Want? – Before getting a tattoo in Thailand, think carefully about what you want.
-In most tattoo parlors in Thailand, you’ll have a choice of modern, Japanese, tribal or a traditional Thai or Buddhist tattoo.
+In most tattoo parlors in Thailand, you will have a choice of modern, Japanese, tribal or a traditional Thai or Buddhist tattoo.

 One I know in particular has a tiny shop in Chatuchak Weekend Market, nothing more than a wooden shack that he works in on weekends.
-Yet, Thais come from miles around to get their tattoos done by him as he’s one of the best for one particular style of Thai tattoo.
+Yet, Thais come from miles around to get their tattoos done by him as he is one of the best for one particular style of Thai tattoo.

 A fancy Bangkok salon is one thing, but do the people working there do the best work?
-Or, do they only look like they do?
+Or do they only look like they do?

 I know one westerner who was very pleased with his Thai script tattoo only to have a Thai friend tell him it was misspelled so didn’t mean what he thought it did.

 Ask a couple of Thais to check it for you before going to get the work done.
 The tattoo will be on your body until the day you die.
 It would suck if, instead of “Don’t worry” (the popular Thai saying) it said “New worry” now wouldn’t it?